 "I am told that all ports on the 3rd and 4th floor will be shut down after 10 pm on Friday for security reasons.
 However, wireless access will be available continually via the "special events" network."

 The SSID (wireless network name) is "Special Event".
-Due to the length requirements, the password is now "specialevent" - no quotes (probably WPA2 Secured).
+Due to the length requirements, the password is now "specialevent" - no quotes (WPA2 Secured).
 All nearby wall ports will be disabled, so users will need to use wireless, or ad hoc/LAN connect to someone that can share their wireless connection.
-They will not make any exceptions this year.
+They will not make any exceptions.

 For board game designers, if you have some prototyping materials you don't mind sharing, please bring those as well!